RomanAndreevich/TerraformPublic/README.md

 # My-Terraform-Code
-This is backup repository for my Terraform code.
+This is a copy of my Terraform code w/o credentials.